On $O(n)$ Algorithms for Projection onto the Top-$k$-sum Sublevel Set: Introduction

-In fact, problem \eqref{eq:maxksum_projection} is related to the isotonic projection problem $\min_{\hat{y}\in\R^n} \{\tfrac12\norm{\hat{y}-y^0} : \hat{y}_i\geq\hat{y}_{j},\;\forall (i,j)\in E\}$, where $E\subseteq \{1,\ldots,n\}\times\{1,\ldots,n\}$ is comprised of the edges of a directed acyclic graph over $n$ nodes.
-In the case where $E=\{(i,i+1):1\leq i\leq n-1\}$ and the constraints form a chain \cite{bach2013learning}, then the constraint set can be represented by a polyhedral cone known as a (monotone) \emph{isotonic projection cone} (IPC) \cite{isac1986isotoneprojectioncone,nemeth2012monotonecone}.
-For this case, the well-known \emph{pool adjacent violators algorithm} (PAVA) \cite{barlow1972pava} or its primal variant \cite{best1990isotonic} solves the problem with complexity $O(n)$ for a sorted vector $y^0\in \mathbb{R}^n$.
-The constraint in our problem \eqref{eq:maxksum_projection} can be viewed as the intersection of the isotonic constraints and the half space $\sum_{i=1}^k x_i \leq r$ (see the formulation \eqref{eq:maxksum_projection_sort} in the next section).
+Lastly, the top-$k$-sum projection problem \eqref{eq:maxksum_projection} is related to the isotonic projection problem $\min_{x\in\R^n} \{\tfrac12\norm{x-x^0}_{\reftwo{2}} : x_i\geq x_{j},\;\forall (i,j)\in E\}$, where $E\subseteq \{1,\ldots,n\}\times\{1,\ldots,n\}$ is comprised of the edges of a directed acyclic graph over $n$ nodes.
+When $E=\{(i,i+1):1\leq i\leq n-1\}$ forms a chain \cite{bach2013learning}, then the constraint set can be represented by a polyhedral cone known as a (monotone) \emph{isotonic projection cone} \cite{isac1986isotoneprojectioncone,nemeth2012monotonecone} for fully sorted $x^0\in\R^n$.
+This problem can be solved in $O(n)$ complexity by the well-known \emph{pool adjacent violators algorithm} \cite{barlow1972pava} or its primal variant \cite{best1990isotonic}.
+The constraint in our problem \eqref{eq:maxksum_projection} can be viewed as the intersection of the isotonic constraints and a half space (see the formulation \eqref{eq:maxksum_projection_sort} in the next section).
 Unfortunately, the projection onto this intersection cannot be done sequentially onto the latter two sets, thereby necessitating a specialized approach.